 Prenatal, Labor & Delivery and Postpartum Care

-Comprehensive Health Care Services for Women and Children
+Comprehensive Health Care Services for Women

-In addition to providing prenatal, labor and delivery, and postpartum services, McKee cares for women and children in all phases of their lives and health care journeys, providing her patients with an array of comprehensive health care services, including:
+In addition to providing prenatal, labor and delivery, and postpartum services, a certified nurse midwife cares for female patients 13 years and older, in all phases of their lives and health care journeys, providing patients with an array of comprehensive health care services, including:

 A Brief History of Midwifery